 Shared content may get cut off or display partially when sharing from a secondary screen that has a higher resolution than your primary screen.
 To remedy this, we recommend that you set your largest display to be your main display in your Windows display settings.

-- The Edge browser is supported only for starting and joining meetings, events, training sessions, or support sessions in Meeting Center, Event Center, Training Center, and Support Center.
-It is not supported for Access Anywhere, Remote Access, Hands-On Labs, the WebEx Player for WebEx Recording Format Files (WRF), or the WebEx Network Recording Player for Advanced Recording Format Files (ARF).
+- The Edge browser is supported only for starting and joining meetings, events, training sessions, or support sessions in Meetings, Events, Trainings, and Support.
+It is not supported for Access Anywhere, Remote Access, Hands-On Labs, the Webex Player for Webex Recording Format Files (WRF), or the Webex Network Recording Player for Advanced Recording Format Files (ARF).

-We recommend that you use Internet Explorer or another browser for WebEx until the Edge browser is fully supported.
+- We recommend that you use Internet Explorer or another browser for Webex Meetings until the Edge browser is fully supported.

-- The Firefox 64-bit browser is supported only for starting and joining meetings, events, training sessions, or support sessions in Meeting Center, Event Center, Training Center, and Support Center.
-It is not supported for Access Anywhere, Remote Access, Hands-On Labs, the WebEx Player for WebEx Recording Format Files (WRF), or the WebEx Network Recording Player for Advanced Recording Format Files (ARF).
+- The Firefox 64-bit browser is supported only for starting and joining meetings, events, training sessions, or support sessions in Meetings, Events, Training, and Support.
+It is not supported for Access Anywhere, Remote Access, Hands-On Labs, the Webex Player for Webex Recording Format Files (WRF), or the Webex Network Recording Player for Advanced Recording Format Files (ARF).

 - When sharing a large file, such as a PDF, the meeting manager becomes unresponsive until the file upload is complete.
 Depending on the size of the document, the meeting manager can be unresponsive for a long time.